Redwood Coast Land Conservancy crosses finish line for Mill Bend purchase

 In addition, RCLC recieved a $300,000 grant from California State Coastal Conservancy (SCC) to assess the site and do a conservation master plan.

-In addition to the purchase price, RCLC will also need to raise $600,000 in stewardship funds for the Mill Bend Conservation Project to assure our funders that the site will be responsibly managed.
+In addition to the purchase price, RCLC also needed to raise $600,000 in stewardship funds from the community for the Mill Bend Conservation Project to assure our funders that the site will be responsibly managed.

-Be sure to stay in touch by signing up for our email list so that you will receive updates on the campaign, volunteer opportunities and events.
+Be sure to stay in touch by signing up for our email list so that you will receive updates on restoring Mill Bend, volunteer opportunities and events.

-Help “green and grow” the redwood tree to finish this purchase campaign.
-Contributions for Mill Bend may be made on our Donate page or by mail to Redwood Coast Land Conservancy, P.O.
+Contributions for ongoing Mill Bend conservation may be made on our Donate page or by mail to Redwood Coast Land Conservancy, P.O.
 Box 1511, Gualala, CA. 95445-1511.